lylim/hello-github-actions/README.md

 ![image](https://user-images.githubusercontent.com/93564452/146685053-ed01e7c8-f717-4fdc-a925-b1093443a5c6.png)

 Issues encountered:
 Setting up of the Telegram Token and ID so that GitHub is able to interact with Telegram with the use of Telegram Bot API.
-Issue was resolved after breifly studying the Telegram API
+Issue was resolved after briefly studying the Telegram API

-test